National Star College

 The National Star College (previously known as the Star Centre) is an independent specialist further education college for people with physical disabilities, acquired brain injuries and associated learning difficulties.
 It is based at Ullenwood Manor in the village of Ullenwood, near the spa town of Cheltenham, Gloucestershire.

 It is constituted as a company and registered charity under English law, using the official name National Star Centre for Disabled Youth.

 In June 2012, the National Star College received an 'Outstanding' rating from Ofsted.
 The outstanding rating was continued in the 2018 inspection.

 History

 On 10 May 1967, the Star Centre, as it was then known, opened its doors for the first time with 10 students and 26 members of staff.

+The first headmaster was Geoffrey Tudor, deputy, Mr. John Sheeran, and the bursar, Mr. Bill Rosters.
+Tewkesbury Register - Friday 19 May 1967.